DenizQA/airalo-automation-task/README.md

 ## 🔑 Generating an Authentication Token

-The authentication token expires every year.
-To generate a new token, run:
+The authentication token used for API requests is valid for one year.
+To generate a new token, follow these steps:

+1. **Run the Token Generation Script**
+   Execute the following command to generate a new token:

 ```sh
 npm run generate-token
 ```

-This script will store the new token in a temporary file located at:
+This command will generate a new token and store it temporarily in a file located at:

 ```sh
 api/.auth.json
 ```

-After generating the token, manually copy and paste it into the `.env` file under:
+2. **Manually Update the `.env` File**
+   Once the token is generated, open the `.env` file and copy the generated token from the `api/.auth.json` file.
+Paste it under the following key:

 ```sh
 CLIENT_TOKEN=your_generated_token_here
 ```

+**Why Manual Token Generation?**
+Since the token is valid for one year, generating it automatically for every test run would not be efficient.
+Instead, a one-time manual generation ensures that the token remains valid for an extended period.
+This method reduces the overhead of regenerating the token repeatedly, especially in CI/CD environments.

 ## 📁 Structure